maxeth/react-type-animation/README.md

 ## Live Demo

-A live demo of the animation can be found at: [https://react-type-animation.netlify.app/examples](https://react-type-animation.netlify.app/examples).
+A live demo and usage examples of the animation can be found at [https://react-type-animation.netlify.app/examples](https://react-type-animation.netlify.app/examples).

 ## Usage

+A common typewriter animation for a landing page would look like this:

 ```jsx
 import { TypeAnimation } from 'react-type-animation';